Ashwin-Paudel/APos/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Write a description of the feature**
-A clear and concise description of what you want to happen.
+Write what feature you want to add (e.g: A GUI)

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Write why you want this feature, and why it's important** Why does this feature help the operating system?

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Write additional context if you want it to be done in a specific way